LeandroLucas/tlogger/README.md

 ### Setup tlogger.json

 <p>
- tlogger.json is a file to setup chats and application description:
+ tlogger.json is a file to setup chat's and application description:
 </p>

 ```